brannondorsey/dns-rebind-toolkit/README.md

 ## API and Usage

-This toolkit provides two JavaScript objects that can be used together to create DNS Rebind attacks:
+This toolkit provides two JavaScript objects that can be used together to create DNS rebinding attacks:

 - [`DNSRebindAttack`](share/js/DNSRebindAttack.js): This object is used to launch an attack against a vulnerable service running on a known port.
 It spawns one payload for each IP address you choose to target. `DNSRebindAttack` objects are used to create, manage, and communicate with multiple `DNSRebindNode` objects.
 The payloads launched by `DNSRebindAttack` must contain `DNSRebindNode` objects.
 - [`DNSRebindNode`](share/js/DNSRebindNode.js): This static class object should be included in each HTML payload file.
 It is used to target one service running on one host.
-It can communicate with the `DNSRebindAttack` object that spawned it and it has helper functions to execute the DNS Rebind attack (using `DNSRebindNode.rebind(...)`) as well as exfiltrate data discovered during the attack to `server.js` (`DNSRebindNode.exfiltrate(...)`).
+It can communicate with the `DNSRebindAttack` object that spawned it and it has helper functions to execute the DNS rebinding attack (using `DNSRebindNode.rebind(...)`) as well as exfiltrate data discovered during the attack to `server.js` (`DNSRebindNode.exfiltrate(...)`).

 These two scripts are used together to execute an attack against unknown hosts on a firewall protected LAN.
 A basic attack looks like this:

 1. Attacker sends victim a link to a malicious HTML page that launches the attack: e.g. `http://example.com/launcher.html`. `launcher.html` contains an instance of `DNSRebindAttack`.
 2. The victim follows the attacker's link, or visits a page where `http://example.com/launcher.html` is embedded as an iframe.
 This causes the `DNSRebindAttack` on `launcher.html` to begin the attack.
 3. `DNSRebindAttack` uses a [WebRTC leak](https://github.com/diafygi/webrtc-ips) to discover the local IP address of the victim machine (e.g. `192.168.10.84`).
 The attacker uses this information to choose a range of IP addresses to target on the victim's LAN (e.g. `192.168.10.0-255`).
-4. `launcher.html` launches the DNS Rebind attack (using `DNSRebindAttack.attack(...)`) against a range of IP addresses on the victim's subnet, targeting a single service (e.g. the undocumented Google Home REST API available on port `8008`).
+4. `launcher.html` launches the DNS rebinding attack (using `DNSRebindAttack.attack(...)`) against a range of IP addresses on the victim's subnet, targeting a single service (e.g. the undocumented Google Home REST API available on port `8008`).
 COME BACK
 5. At an interval defined by the user (200 milliseconds by default), `DNSRebindAttack` embeds one iframe containing `payload.html` into the `launcher.html` page.
 Each iframe contains one `DNSRebindNode` object that executes a self-contained attack against port 8008 of a single host defined in the range of IP addresses being attacked.
 This injection process continues until an iframe has been injected for each IP address that is being targeted by the attack.
 6. Each injected `payload.html` file uses `DNSRebindNode` to attempt a rebind attack by communicating with a [whonow DNS server](https://github.com/brannondorsey/whonow).
 If it succeeds, same-origin policy is violated and `payload.html` can communicate with the Google Home product directly.
 Usually `payload.html` will be written in such a way that it makes a few API calls to the target device and exfiltrates the results to `server.js` running on `example.com` before finishing the attack and destroying itself.